james-orcales/big_bang/README.md

 It doesn’t even matter if the font is a Nerd Font, as I’m not particularly fond of code ligatures—though I’m not bothered enough to disable them.
 If I ever needed a fallback, I’d pick Hurmit Nerd Font, as its braces, parentheses, and brackets are highly distinguishable from one another.

-### Color Palette  - Rose Pinie
+### Color Palette  - Rose Pine

 I've spent weekends exploring different colorschemes.
-Now I fall back to rose pine, not just for it looks but because it's the best palette for my minimal syntax highlighting.
-In Neovim, my setup is simple: comments are gray, keywords green, strings yellow, and everything else stays white.
+Now I fall back to rose pine because of that dark green + pink combo--high contrast, colorful, and minimal.
+In Neovim however, my setup is simple: comments are gray, TODO comments are red, strings yellow, and everything else stays white.

-At one point, I also had keywords in gray, which reduced my scheme to just three colors.
-It worked for a while, but comments and keywords often blended together too much.
-Switching the hue of keywords to a darker green struck the perfect balance.

 Even with colorschemes, I think there’s value in minimizing “dependencies”—both in how much syntax you choose to highlight and in the tools you rely on.
 Treesitter is powerful, but it’s a heavy dependency and is sluggish on large files.
 LSPs have similar issues, and over time I’ve moved away from using them